-Town of Craigsville 1999 Ordinance # 604.4 Table of 2003 International Plumbing Code Augusta County Inspections performed by the County Building Official in accordance with State Building and County codes.
-Town of Dayton Have not adopted Town of Elkton 1991 Rockingham County Rockingham County's Community Development Department has building inspectors who check to insure flow rates meet the building code requirements.
+Locality Year Adopted Enforcement Comments Town of Craigsville 1999 Ordinance # 604.4 Table of 2003 International Plumbing Code Augusta County Inspections performed by the County Building Official in accordance with State Building and County codes.
+Town of Dayton 1991 Rockingham County Rockingham County's Community Development Department has building inspectors who check to ensure flow rates meet the building code requirements.
+Town of Elkton 1991 Rockingham County Rockingham County's Community Development Department has building inspectors who check to ensure flow rates meet the building code requirements.
 Town of Grottoes 1988 Ordinance # 63:1 Rockingham County Building codes are monitored and inspected by Rockingham County.
 City of Harrisonburg 1993 Ordinance # 11-1-1 City of Harrisonburg Through building/plumbing inspections of new construction.
 Town of Mt.
-Crawford 1991 Rockingham County Rockingham County's Community Development Department has building inspectors who check to insure flow rates meet the building code requirements.
-Rockingham County 1991 Rockingham County Rockingham County's Community Development Department has building inspectors who check to insure flow rates meet the building code requirements.
-City of Staunton 1997 Ordinance amending sections 9-2, 9-14, and 9-16 of chapter 9 of the code for the City of Staunton City of Staunton City of Staunton building official implements the codes through the process of permitting and inspection to insure compliance.
+Crawford 1991 Rockingham County Rockingham County's Community Development Department has building inspectors who check to ensure flow rates meet the building code requirements.
+Rockingham County 1991 Rockingham County Rockingham County's Community Development Department has building inspectors who check to ensure flow rates meet the building code requirements.
+City of Staunton 1997 Ordinance amending sections 9-2, 9-14, and 9-16 of chapter 9 of the code for the City of Staunton City of Staunton City of Staunton building official implements the codes through the process of permitting and inspection to ensure compliance.
 Town of Timberville 1991 Rockingham County Rockingham County performs all building inspections for Timberville.
-City of Waynesboro 1988 City of Waynesboro the Drought Response Plan and the related ordinance that enacts the Drought Response Plan.
-Please see Appendix of the plan for more information.
+City of Waynesboro 1988 City of Waynesboro